LazyRam/CSGO-PRACallmaps/README.md

 ## HOW TO USE: Crosshair Color Changer
 - 7		  - Cycle Through Customizable Presets -
-- HOLD 8	  - select Red tent with -  = |Release to save to Selected Preset -
+- HOLD 8	  - select Red tent with -  = | Release 8 to save Preset
-- HOLD 9	  - select Blue tent with -  = |Release to save to Selected Preset -
+- HOLD 9	  - select Blue tent with -  = | Release 9 to save Preset
-- HOLD 0	  - select Green tent with -  = |Release to save to Selected Preset -
+- HOLD 0	  - select Green tent with -  = | Release 0 to save Preset

 ##
 ### Patch Notes